burakkavak/nginx-auth-server/source/index.html.md

 Flag           | Meaning
 -------------- | ----------
 -u, --username | Required.
 Username of the new user.
--p, --password | Required.
-Password of the new user.
 -o, --otp      | Optional.
 Require 2FA for this user.

 ## Remove user